pantonie/crystallize-visualisation/README.md

   - Set names for every tenant.
 Name could be custom and not affects any functionality.
   - Set token id for service to have access to crystallize.
   - Set token itself.
+4. Rename `./client/.env.local.example` to `./client/.env.local`
-4. Run service with `npm start`;
+5. Run service with `npm start`;
-5. Open `http://localhost:3000` to get access to visualisation.
+6. Open `http://localhost:3000` to get access to visualisation.

 ### Where I can find tenant id
 Tenant id could be taken from Crystallize: